Looking for Expert-Level VA Claim Answers?📱Call Us Now! 737-295-2226

 Neurological

-It’s true; The monthly compensation of a 10% VA disability rating pales in comparison to the monthly compensation at the 90% or 100% VA disability levels.
+It’s true that the monthly compensation of a 10% VA disability rating pales in comparison to the monthly compensation at the 90% or 100% VA disability levels.

-But in most cases, it’s absolutely worth it to get your 10% VA rating—even if that’s just a stepping stone on your way to a higher rating.
+But in most cases, it’s still worth it to get your 10% VA rating — even if that’s just a stepping stone on your way to a higher rating.

 While the 10% pay rate isn’t going to make you rich, the other benefits that come with your 10% rating can be life-changing.
 There’s also an opportunity for some veterans to receive back pay, which can be substantial.